On the optimal sets in P\'olya and Makai type inequalities: Introduction

-For sake of readability, we summarise the obtained results and the known results in the following table.
+For the sake of readability, we summarize the new and known results in the following table.

 \textbf{Plan of the paper:} In Section $2$ we recall some basic notions and definitions, and we recall some classical results, focusing in particular on the class of convex sets.
-In Section $3$ we prove Theorems \ref{thm:quantitative_PRM}, \ref{thm:quantitative_lambdapr} and \ref{thm:quantitative_torsionmakai_PRM} about the estimates involving $\beta(\Omega)$, while in Section $4$ we give the proof of Propositions \ref{prop:quantitative_wd} and \ref{prop:quantitative_wd2}, regarding the asymmetry $\alpha(\Omega)$.
+In Section $3$ we prove Theorems \ref{thm:quantitative_PRM}, \ref{thm:quantitative_lambdapr} and \ref{thm:quantitative_torsionmakai_PRM} about the estimates involving $\beta(\Omega)$, while in Section $4$ we give the proof of Proposition \ref{prop:quantitative_wd}, regarding the one involving $\alpha(\Omega)$.
 Eventually, Section $5$ is dedicated to the proof of the sharpness of the inequalities proved.